-You might not think fruits and vegetables for dogs would be controversial … but it is!
+You might not think fruits and vegetables for dogs are controversial.
+But they are …

-Many conventional veterinarians don’t believe they’re necessary for dogs – though some might tell you to add canned green beans to kibble if your dog needs to lose weight!
+Many vets don’t think dogs need vegetation.
+Although some might tell you to add canned green beans to your dog’s kibble if he needs to lose weight!

-Dr Billinghurst wrote the groundbreaking book Give Your Dog A Bone in 1993 and Grow Your Pups With Bones in 1998.
+Dr Billinghurst is the author of the groundbreaking book Give Your Dog A Bone in 1993 and Grow Your Pups With Bones in 1998.

 He’s famous for creating the concept of BARF (Bones and Raw Food or Biologically Appropriate Raw (or Real) Food), and in 2001 he released his third book The BARF Diet.

 And he’s going to share his Top 11 Reasons to feed your dog fruits and veggies with you …

 Check out where dogs are on the herbivore-carnivore continuum.